Juliet-Simpson/Custom-Cupboards/README.md

 - [W3C HTML Validator](https://validator.w3.org/nu/#textarea): Validation by direct URL input:
-    * Code passes through with no errors
+    * Code passes through with no errors or warnings.
-    * Only warnings are due to the use of either name attribute in form elements, (warned as being unnecessary but in fact needed for Python code) or sections lacking headings which are not desirable for this site.

-- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator): Used to validate the css code from all style.css by pasting the code into this page:
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator): Used to validate the css code from base.css by pasting the code into this page.
     * Passed with no errors or warnings.

 - [PEP8](http://pep8online.com/): Online python checking tool used to validate Python code:
-    * Code passed with no errors or warnings.
+    * Not all code passes but only errors are for lines too long in cases where breaking the line breaks the code functionality.

 - [Chrome Lighthouse Extension](https://developers.google.com/web/tools/lighthouse/): Used to audit the site:
-    * Some improvements and changes were needed to improve lighthouse scores.
-These are summarised in this table:
+    * After compression of images the following scores were obtained.
+These are inhibited by the number of dependencies and external links required for this site slowing down performance.

 ### Manual Testing

+**Site functionality**

+* The deployed site was reviewed and tested for registraion, login, logout, calculating costs, adding to and updating the cart, making purchases, viewing and editing profile information and adding, editing and deleting designs and materials by various family memebers on desktop and mobile devices.
+    * No known bugs were found.

 **Bugs and fixes**

+* Safari interpreted the phone number when dummy numbers as a link to call, making it appear blue on an iPhone7.
+This looked unattractive and out of place so the phone number has been changed to incorporate # symbols to prevent this from happening.

+* The webhook event to send 'issuing_authorisation.request' was only permitted to be added to one end point.
+During development this was the local server but after deployment it has been changed to the deployed heroku app.

+**Pending Issues**

+*  Search bar width:
+    * Due to the layout of the navbar the search icon needs to be in a different column to the card and user icons.
+Thus it is not full width.
+The search bar dropdown must be contained in the same parent element as the toggler in order for the bootstrap javascrip to expand it.
+Thus the search bar is aonly as wide as the column containing the icon.
+If it is moved out there is a javascript error in the console.
+This is not an issue on large screens and the half width column looks sufficiently neat.
+However on small mobiles, although the column has a width of 9, the search bar is quite narrow and would look much better if it took up the entire screen width.

 **Functionality**
-1. All the features were tested on the following and were confirmed to be functioning correctly, following the bug fixes detailed above:
+1. All the features were tested on the following and were confirmed to be functioning correctly:

 * Browsers:
     * Google Chrome